rupesh3433/Atm-Management-System-Java-swing/README.md

 # ATM Management System - Java Swing Application

 This desktop application was created by a team of developers during the second-year project at Pimpri Chinchwad College of Engineering.
-The project team included Sameer Khatiwada and Ghanashyam Puri.
+The project team included Rupesh Poudel, Sameer Khatiwada and Ghanashyam Puri.

 ## Project Overview